- PrintArticle Summary

 Another methadone withdrawal treatment option is to gradually reduce the dosage taken.
 This option gives the body time to wean itself from its dependence on the drug.
 Although it may take a longer period of time to overcome the addiction, the symptoms of methadone withdrawal may not be as acute as they would be if the person quit using the drug immediately.

 Whichever method you choose to use to overcome an addiction to methadone, it is best to have your progress monitored by a qualified professional.
-To find someone who can help you through the methadone withdrawal process, call our free national referral hotline at 1-888-658-5242.
+To find someone who can help you through the methadone withdrawal process, call our free national hotline at 1-888-935-1318Who Answers?.

 Detoxing, Addiction Treatment Rehab, and Recovery